roman-milk/roman-milk.github.io/the-next-one.md

  She hadn't expected that and her brow furrowed in confusion, but before she could say anything I went on:

  "You never asked me why I had a fling with your mother.
 If you would have I would have said, "Why not?
 Why shouldn't I have a hot time with a sexy woman while you were fucking a guy named Larry Melrose and pulling trains at the Phi Delta house?
 After all, what's good for the goose is good for the gander, right?"
-Report_Story #2